antaldaniel/reprex/content/post/2025-07-21-hu-music-collections/index.md

 ---
-title: "Help Us Build a Truly Inclusive European Music Observatory"
+title: "Federating Music Library Data in Hungary – A Call to Action"
-subtitle: "An invitation to music librarians and IAML members"
+subtitle: "A post about our IAML2025 presentation and an invitation for Hungarian data federation pilots"

 summary: "Exploring how music library services can modernize to rival major platforms, improve sheet music access for all musicians, and connect communities to local music despite limited resources."